recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 Vana stood still.
 “Hail, Uduma!”

 Uduma turned.
 “Hail, woman!
-Come within the sunny ring.{99}”
+Come within the sunny ring.”

 Vana came, and laid before the seer the wheat wrapped in fine cloth.
 “Gift from one who would gain knowledge!”